 Costs to Start a Clothing Line Business

-Common startup costs for a clothing line or fashion designer business include:
+Common startup costs for a clothing label or fashion designer business include:

 - Equipment and supplies